 A typical installation for a car amplifier.
-Large-gauge power wires are connected to the the power terminals and fastened using screws.
+Large-gauge power wires are connected to the power terminals and fastened using screws.
 Speaker wiring is connected similarly.
-After installation the sound system is tested and the amp’s gain control and crossovers are adjusted as needed.
+After installation, the sound system is tested and the amp’s gain control and crossovers are adjusted as needed.

-In order to work properly, car amplifiers must be installed with the sufficient size and type of wire.
+In order to work properly, car amplifiers have to be installed with sufficient size and type of power wire.
 The most important reason for this is because a vehicle’s original wiring cannot handle the high-current demands of an amplifier.

-For example, some car amps could draw as much as 50 amps at high-volume or when driving subwoofers very hard.
+For example, some may draw 50 to 80 amps or more or when driving subwoofers very hard.
 Factory wiring isn’t rated for these kinds of demands and a loss of voltage (and consequently, power) to the amplifier would occur.
-Therefore we route a sufficient power cable to the battery and ensure a good, clean electrical connection is made.
+Therefore we route a large enough power cable to the battery and make sure a good, clean electrical connection is made.

 There are several wiring connections used on all car amplifiers: